wednesday-solutions/flutter_template/README.md

 openssl base64 < flutter_template_keystore.jks | tr -d '\n' | tee flutter_template_keystore_encoded.txt
 ```
 - Store the `base64` output on [`Github Secrets`](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the key name `KEYSTORE`.
-- Save the `store password` in github secrets with key name `RELEASE_STORE_PASSWORD`.
+- Save the `store password` in github secrets with the key name `RELEASE_STORE_PASSWORD`.
-- Save the `key alias` in github secrets with key name `RELEASE_KEY_ALIAS`.
+- Save the `key alias` in github secrets with the key name `RELEASE_KEY_ALIAS`.
-- Save the `key password` in github secrets with key name `RELEASE_KEY_PASSWORD`.
+- Save the `key password` in github secrets with the key name `RELEASE_KEY_PASSWORD`.
 - [Create a distribution on app center](https://docs.microsoft.com/en-us/appcenter/distribution/) and get the upload key.
-You can get it from from appcenter.ms/settings.
+You can get it from appcenter.ms/settings.
 - Save the app center upload key on github secrets with key name `APP_CENTER_TOKEN`.

 ### Pushing to protected branches